 Now, to fully appreciate the history of English metaphors, dive into the online Metaphor Map.
 It was created by researchers at the University of Glasgow.
 That is in Scotland.

 The project took three years.
 Brooks said it is based on data from the university's Historical Thesaurus of English.
 It also includes words and phrases that have cropped up over 13 centuries.
 The visualization shows connections between different concepts.
 Brooks explains:

 "For example, we describe a "healthy economy" or a "clear argument."
 We are mapping from one domain of experience that is quite concrete, such as medicine or sight, onto another domain that is rather more abstract.
 In this case, finance or perception, and thus benefits from metaphorical explanation."

 And, consider the phrase "cropped up."
 It links the more concrete domain of plants to the more abstract one of creation or occurrence.

 For Hyperallergic, Allison Meier offers tips on how to explore the visualization.
 And she explains how far the project has yet to go.
 She explains:

 "A quarter of the project's connections are online with plans for expansion.
 They include an Old English map.
 It takes a bit of experimenting with the map to explore its tiered navigation.
 And the university posted a how-to video as an introduction.
 It's also recommended that you check out this page showing all the categories completed online with dates and information.
 And, utilize the timeline view, which makes it easier to pinpoint different eras."

-The latest blog post, for example, explores the bird metaphors mentioned above in greater detail.
+The latest blog post explores the bird metaphors mentioned above in greater detail.
 The timeline view shows that linking light with knowledge (enlighten, for example) dates back to the late 1100s.
 And linking texture with a foolish person (a clod, a lump) started in the late 1500s.